open-learning/git4ol/README.md

 author@shell:~/git4ol$ git checkout --orphan markdown
 ```

 Now it's time to add steps to our lesson.
-Incrementally add commits to this branch with the commit message following this format:
+Each step is a `git` commit with the commit message following this format:

 ```
 Subject as a one line